Pay attention! - Robustifying a Deep Visuomotor Policy through Task-Focused Attention: Experiments

 \section{Experiments}

-We collected demonstrations for the tasks of picking up and pushing objects (Figure~\ref{fig:objects}) using an inexpensive Lynxmotion-AL5D robot.
+We collected demonstrations for the tasks of picking up and pushing objects using an inexpensive Lynxmotion-AL5D robot.
 We controlled the robot using a PlayStation controller.
-For each task and object combination we collected 150 demonstrations at a frequency of 10 Hz.
-The training data consisted of the joint commands plus the visual input recorded by a Playstation Eye camera mounted over the work area.
-The training data thus collected was used to train both the visual and the motor net.
+For each task and object combination we collected 150 demonstrations.
+The training data consists of joint-angle commands plus the visual input recorded in 10 fps rate by a PlayStation Eye camera mounted over the work area.
+The training data thus collected was used to train both the Visual and the Motor Networks.
 Note that this robot does not have proprioception -- any collision or manipulation error needs to be detected solely from the visual input.